seabeya/tech-stack/dsa/README.md

   - Unfolding (going up):
     > As the base case is reached, the recursion starts to unwind.
 Each function call returns its value to the previous level of the call stack until the initial function call returns the final result.

+- Costs:
+  - Space:
+    > Each recursive call adds a new stack frame to the call stack.
+The space complexity is O(depth of recursion).

 <br>

 **Step by Step Recursion With Examples:**